ERICK-ZABALA/DEVNET/tdd/readme.md

 test_device_jenkins.py::test_version PASSED                                                   [100%]
     ========= 1 passed in 0.68s ==========
 ```
-+ generated a result.xml file:
++ using this comand generate a result.xml file:

 ```bash
 python3 -m pytest --junit-xml=result.xml test_device_jenkins.py
 ```

++ You need to create a repository in GitHub to upload your script called test_device_jenkins.py, then create the project in jenkins.

 ![Project Test Device ](images/image-2.png)
 ![Project Test Device](images/image-3.png)